I’ve compiled a list of the most common questions that I get asked about the bareback pads.

 – A saddle should be checked by a professional saddle fitter at least every 6 months as horses change shape A LOT, and a badly fitting saddle can be at best uncomfortable, at worst, do serious long-term damage.

 – A bareback pad doesn’t have a tree or any other rigid structures, so adjusts to the horse’s back as it changes shape.
 This makes them very handy for horses when gaining or losing weight, or if they are building muscle.

 Do the pads have any spinal clearance?

-In short, no. The seat of the pad is roughly one inch thick made of faux fur and foam.
+Non-shimmed pads: The older versions of the pads do not have spinal clearance as they do not come with shims (these can be bought separately to add on to the pads, or can be bough ready-attached) The seat of the pad is roughly one inch thick made of faux fur and foam.
 It is comfortable and flexible but does not provide any sort of spinal clearance.